 Accompanying her as deputy on the farm is Hortense’s daughter-in-law Solange (played by Baye’s real life daughter Laura Smet), whose husband Clovis – along with his younger brothers Georges (Cyril Descours) and Constant (Nicolas Giraud) – is away at the front.
 Henri (Gilbert Bonneau), Hortense’s elderly, self-effacing husband, is the only man left on the estate.

 Left to their own devices, the women set about ensuring that none of the harvest’s precious bounty goes to waste.
 Beauvois and regular cinematographer Caroline Champetier do a wonderful job at capturing the essence of agricultural life, with hypnotically filmed sequences of wheat cutting and shots of frost-covered morning fields contrasting the reassuring regularity of the seasons and natural growth with the extreme vagaries of geopolitics.

-Yet the outside world cannot resist intruding through the alternating visits of the three brothers and, later, American soldiers making their late entry into the war.
+Yet the outside world cannot resist intruding through the alternating visits of the two brothers plus Hortense’s husband and, later, American soldiers making their late entry into the war.
 It is the men who bring drama to the story, and ultimately, the collapse of the delicate harmony established between Hortense, Solange and Francine.
 Ironically, despite her independent mindedness, it is Hortense’s traditional concerns about female modesty – themselves imposed by a male-dominated society – that lead her to make the false accusations which destroy a blossoming relationship.